OlesTurchyn/classification-datasets/README.md

-# wine-quality-classifier
+# Classification Datasets
-Classification AI Project for determining wine quality
+A repository of datasets for classification tasks